JagadeeswarReddy-Bollavaram/secure_display/README.md

 ## License

-This project is private and not published to pub.dev.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Jagadeeswar Bollavaram